Timeline of Accomplishments

 - Announced major funding initiatives for research on neurotrauma, chronic pain and other health problems prevalent in combat-wounded Veterans returning from Iraq and Afghanistan.

 - Showed that the antioxidant lutein could not only help prevent macular degeneration, but also reverse symptoms.

-- Established a major center of excellence, in partnership with Brown University and MIT, to develop state-of-the-art prosthetics for Veteran amputees.
+- Established a major center, in partnership with Brown University and MIT, to develop state-of-the-art prosthetics for Veteran amputees.

 - Created a national registry of Veterans with Lou Gehrig's disease (ALS) to track the health status of Veterans with the disease and help recruit research participants.